EnYiHou/EnYiHou/README.md

 <p align="center">
   I like agents that build internal models of the world, plan inside them, and notice when action is worth its cost.<br>
   Outside of academics, I'm a huge fan of guitar, piano, djembe, music, arts, and CATS.
-You can see my hobbies in my <a href="https://portfolio.enyihou.me">portfolio</a>.
+You can see my works and hobbies in my <a href="https://portfolio.enyihou.me">portfolio</a>.
 </p>

 <p align="center">